 Height 20cm x width 10cm x depth 19cm.

 Ships from the UK.

-This Sherlock Holmes inspired book nook is the stuff of dreams.
-The plywood model recreates an alleyway in Victorian London and has moody lighting to add atmosphere to the tiny diorama.
+This wizard’s library book nook is the stuff of dreams.
+The plywood model recreates a magical reading corner and has ethereal lighting to add atmosphere to the tiny diorama.

 Dimensions: Height 17 x Width 22 x Depth 8 cm